EdgeFirstAI/documentation/docs/models/training/vision.md

-# Training ModelPack
+# Training Vision Models

-This tutorial describes the steps to train **ModelPack Vision** models in EdgeFirst Studio.
-For a tutorial to train Fusion models, see [Training Fusion Models](../fusion/training.md).
+This tutorial describes the steps to train **Vision** models in EdgeFirst Studio.
+For a tutorial to train Fusion models, see [Training Fusion Models](fusion.md).

 ## Verify Dataset